End stage MS

 Remember, you'll still be given the best possible care, support and any appropriate medication to control symptoms to make you as comfortable as possible.

-If advance care planning is something you'd like to consider but you're not sure where to start, the MS Trust has a guide to advance care planning called Thinking Ahead where you can find more information.
-There is also the Dying Matters website which aims to encourage people to talk about dying, death and bereavement with their families and friends and to help people discuss their wishes towards the end of their lives.
+Other organisations, such hospices and charities such as Dying Matters will also have useful information.
+The Dying Matters website encourages people to talk about dying, death and bereavement with their families and friends and to help people discuss their wishes towards the end of their lives.

 These conversations are never easy for anyone and it can lead to some powerful emotions such as sadness and grief, especially towards the end of life.
 However, it's helpful to think about the choices you have whilst you are still able to.
 Having an advance care plan in place means that it's more likely you'll receive the care you want, in the place of your choice, for example research has shown that people with MS who have an advance care plan are less likely to die in hospital.
 Planning ahead can also bring with it peace of mind.
 You know that your loved ones and the health professionals involved with your care are aware of your wishes and will do their utmost to follow them.